 This chapter outlines the composition of the sector and profile in terms of size, coverage, and economic performance.
-The scope of the Public Service sector and key role players are explored in detail including new emerging key role players contributing to reviving the economy through the Economic Reconstruction and Recovery Plan (ERRP) interventions focusing on the PSETA sub-sectors at national and provincial government departments, legislatures and parliament, and public entities.
-The corona virus is still very prevalent, and the sector has adapted into the new normal brought about by the pandemic.
+The scope of the Public Service sector and key role players are explored in detail including new emerging key role players contributing to reviving the economy through the Economic Reconstruction and Recovery Plan (ERRP) interventions, the introduction of the Professionalisation of the Public Service Framework which will shape the sector going forward with focus on the PSETA sub-sectors at national and provincial government departments, legislatures and parliament, and public entities.
+The corona virus is still very prevalent with new variants emerging, and the sector has adapted into the new normal brought about by the pandemic.
 The economic and labour market profile section outlines the sector's contribution to the economy and its labour market characteristics.
-Data sources that inform this chapter encompass primary and secondary data sourced from PERSAL, Statistics South Africa (Stats SA), National Treasury, the South African Reserve Bank and the PSETA management information system (MIS).
-According to the latest quarterly employment statistics, the Government sector employs a total of over 1, 6 million individuals; which excludes employment within the local government sector (Stats SA, 2020a).
+Data sources that inform this chapter encompass primary and secondary data sourced from PERSAL, Statistics South Africa (Stats SA), National Treasury, the South African Reserve Bank and the new PSETA D365 ERP System utilised for WSP data and reporting.
+According to the latest quarterly employment statistics, the Government sector employs a total of over 1, 2 million individuals, which excludes employment within the local government sector (Stats SA, 2022a).
 The sector has seen an increase in employment of about 3 551 employees in the public service sector in quarter four.
-The Quarterly Labour Force Survey data shows that employment in the public sector declined by 7% in quarter two, but more people participated in the labour market in quarter four of 2020.
-More specifically, approximately 831 538 employees within national and provincial government departments are employed under the Public Service Act (PSETA MIS, 2021) and thus fall directly within the purview of the PSETA.
+The Quarterly Labour Force Survey data shows that employment in the public sector declined by 7% in quarter two, but more people participated in the labour market in quarter four of 2021.
+More specifically, approximately 831 538 employees within national and provincial government departments are employed under the Public Service Act (PSETA MIS, 2022) and thus fall directly within the purview of the PSETA.